sjwaight/AzureUpdatesPresentationGen/readme.md

 ## Known Limitations

-The source RSS feed only holds ~60 days of announcements (or a fixed number of announcements), so if you try and query before then you will get no results.
+The source RSS feed only holds the most recent 200 announcements, so if you try and query before then you will get no results.